 As mentioned earlier, FNB personal loans are one of their popular products.
 Here are a few reasons why this is specifically so:

-- Personalised interest rate: When you apply for a First National Bank personal loan, you get a competitive interest rate that rewards you based on your credit report and individual circumstances.
+- Personalised interest rate: When you apply for a loan at FNB, you get a competitive interest rate that rewards you based on your credit report and individual circumstances.

 - Flexibility: You have the freedom to choose FNB online loans from R1,000 up to R300, 000.
 With this range, you’re guaranteed to find an amount that suits your needs.

-- You can get an unsecured personal loan.
+- You can get an unsecured loan.
 This requires no security or collateral.

-- Convenient repayment options: You have up to 60 months to pay back the loan and many ways to make repayments.
+- Convenient repayment options: You have up to 60 months to pay back your debt and many ways to make repayments.
 Furthermore, fixed repayments mean you can always accurately calculate your monthly budget.

 - You get protected as an FNB customer: Through their Customer Protection Plan (CPP) you can have credit insurance.
-This covers you if you’re unable to pay off the loan due to specific reasons such as death, retrenchment, and permanent disability.
+This covers you if you’re unable to pay off your debt due to specific reasons such as death, retrenchment, permanent disability or a global pandemic.

-- No penalty fees when you make early repayments: If you choose to finish paying off your loan earlier you won’t be charged extra for it.
+- No penalty fees when you make early repayments: If you choose to finish paying off your credit earlier you won’t be charged extra for it.

 - You get some relief every January: With Take-A-Break January you can skip a payment if you’re suffering from January disease.
 This is just an option, however.
 You can still make repayments if your budget is under control.